drshahizan/obsidian-slr/README.md

 For more details and examples, read this [guide](https://tex.stackexchange.com/questions/702678/generating-citation-keys-with-zotero-and-better-bibtex-plugin).

 ### 4. Obsidian Plugins
+Obsidian is a powerful note-taking app that allows you to create and link your notes in various ways.
+To enhance your note-taking experience, you can use plugins that add extra features and functionalities to Obsidian.
+The plugins used in this vault are as follows:

 | No. | Plugins | Description |
 | --- | --- | --- |